MrPowers/mack/README.md

 +----+----+----+
 ```

 Notice that the records that violated either of the constraints are appended to the quarantine table all other records are appended to the target table and the append has not failed.
 If a normal append operation was run, then it would have failed on the constraint violation.
+If `quarantine_table` is set to `None`, records that violated either of the constraints are simply thrown out.

 ## Dictionary